allanalberts/Fraud-Detection-Model-Planning/README.md

 V1, V2, V3, V4, V5, V6, V7, V9, V10, V11, V12, V14, V16, V17, V18, V20

-The low value model will benefit from the addition features V15, V24, V26.
+The low amount model will benefit from the addition features V15, V24, V26.

-The low value model will benefit from the addition features V8, V19, V21.
+The high amount model will benefit from the addition features V8, V19, V21.

-Raising the p-value threshold to 0.01 results in 2 addition features added to the low model (V13 an V28).
+Raising the p-value threshold to 0.01 results in 2 addition features added to the low model: V13 and V28.

 ### Conclusion
 I found that multiple predictive models would likely produce better overall fraud identification based on usage of features that are relevant for each tranaction amount segment.
 If further analysis is desired, one could also compare the differences in the standard deviation and median values between non-fraud transaction and a bootstrap of the fraud transactions.